iron-cage/sdk/module/iron_sdk/examples/readme.md

-# Iron Examples
+# Iron SDK Examples

-Example library for Iron Cage with LangChain, CrewAI, and AutoGPT integrations.
+Example library for Iron Cage SDK with LangChain, CrewAI, and AutoGPT integrations.

+**Note:** These examples are part of the iron_sdk module (located in `module/iron_sdk/examples/`)

 ---